From 2019 onwards, airlines need to monitor their CO2 emissions for international flights.

 CORSIA is a route-based approach, to ensure fairness between airlines on a same route

-ICAO presents a set of rules containing methods of calculation, reporting rules, but each state will have to implement CORSIA into their own regulation.
-Some states will not be participating in CORSIA, if their international traffic is relatively low or for socio-economical reasons.
-We’ll go into details on that in the next article.
+ICAO has defined a set of rules covering calculation methods and reporting rules.
+Each state will implement CORSIA in their own regulations.
+Some states will not participate in CORSIA, if their international traffic is relatively low or for socio-economical reasons.

-CORSIA will define a baseline, calculated from the 2019 and 2020 emissions on international routes.
-When CORSIA’s offsetting stage starts (See our future blog article: When do you need to report), all emissions over this baseline will have to be offset.
-This will enable to reach the goal of stabilizing the CO2 emissions.
+CORSIA defines a baseline, calculated from the 2019 and 2020 emissions on international routes.
+When CORSIA’s offsetting stage starts, all emissions over this baseline will have to be offset.
+This will allow stabilizing CO2 emissions.

 What does it mean for airlines?

-Airlines will need to monitor ALL their civil international flights (even if they are from and to states that are not participating).
-But they will need to offset emissions only for flights between participating states.
+Airlines will have to monitor ALL their civil international flights, including flights to or from non participating states.
+Though they will be required to offset emissions only for flights between participating states.
 As such, one should distinguish between the Reporting Scope and the Offsetting scope:

 - Reporting scope: ALL international civil flights